mikhail-zapolskyi/mikhail-zapolskyi/README.md

 - scalable systems
 - performance-focused design
 - developer productivity
-- leveraging AI responsibly to build better software faster
+- responsible use of AI to build better software faster

 ---

-⭐ If you find my projects interesting, feel free to explore my repositories!
+⭐ If you find my projects interesting, feel free to explore my repositories.